 Is the path now clear for gold prices to march on toward new all-time highs?
 Perhaps.

-But gold bulls can be temperamental and unpredictable.
 Sometimes they disappoint, as was the case with multiple short-lived bull markets in the 1980s and 1990s.
 Sometimes they keep running and running until they go parabolic.

 So far all we've seen is a gold rally turn into an "official" bull market by virtue of prices advancing 20%.
 It's an encouraging sign of strength; but it's not in itself confirmation of a larger trend in force.
 A major bull market is characterized by a series of higher highs and higher lows over a period of months to years.